Kevin-Solomon/Twitter-Mentors/README.md

 # Twitter Mentors

 Have you had to resort to manually checking your twitter mentor's profiles for their latest tweets?
-Does the twitter algorigthm make you miss out on their tweets?
+Does the twitter algorithm make you miss out on their tweets?
 Well then, this extension will come in handy

 ## Features